replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### Improvements {#improvements-1-86-2}
 * Changes the way CSS and font files are included for custom admin console branding (Alpha).
-If you have early access to this feature, check out the alpha documentation for more information.
+If you have early access to this feature, see the Alpha documentation for more information.

 ### Bug Fixes {#bug-fixes-1-86-2}
 * Fixes an issue where large font files for custom admin console branding (Alpha) caused the admin console to fail to create a new application version.